fsbolero/Template/README.md

 Then, you can create a project like so:

 ```
-dotnet new bolero-app -o your-app-name
+dotnet new bolero-app -o YourAppName
 ```

-This will create a project in a new folder named `your-app-name`.
+This will create a project in a new folder named `YourAppName`.

 ## Template options